But the Lord has been my high tower, my God, the rock of my refuge. Psalm 94:22

 11 Far from the noise of archers, in the places of drawing water,

-there they will rehearse the Lord’s righteous acts,
+there they will rehearse the righteous acts of the Lord,

 the righteous acts of his rule in Israel.